 35 Jesus rebuked him and said, “Be silent and come out of him!”
 When the demon had thrown himself down in their midst, he came out of the man, without harming him.

 36 Amazement came over everyone, and they discussed it among themselves, asking, “What is this, that with power and authority, he commands evil spirits to come out, and they come out!”
 37 And news about him spread throughout the surrounding region.

 38 He left the synagogue and went to Simon’s house.
 Simon’s mother-in-law was suffering with a high fever, and they begged him to help her.
-39 He stood over her, and rebuked the fever; and it left her.
+39 He stood over her and rebuked the fever, and it left her.
 Immediately she rose up and served them.
-40 When the sun was setting, all those who knew anyone with any kind of sickness or disease brought them to him; and he laid his hands on every one of them, and healed them.
+40 When the sun was setting, all those who knew anyone with any kind of sickness or disease brought them to him, and he laid his hands on every one of them and healed them.
 41 Demons also came out of many, crying out, and saying, “You are the Christ, the Son of God!”
-Rebuking them, he did not allow them to speak, because they knew that he was the Christ.
+Rebuking them, he did not allow them to speak, because they knew that he was the Messiah.

-42 At daybreak, he departed and went into an uninhabited place, and the crowds looked for him, and went up to him, holding onto him, so that he would not leave.
-43 But he said to them, “I must preach the Good News of the Kingdom of God to the other cities also.
+42 At daybreak, he departed and went into an uninhabited place, and the crowds looked for him and went up to him, holding onto him, so that he would not leave.
+43 But he said to them, “I must preach the Gospel of the Kingdom of God to the other cities also.
 It is for this reason that I have been sent.”

 44 He continued preaching in the synagogues of Galilee.